 How Long To Bake Bacon

-So you have your baking sheet ready and your oven pre-heated to 400℉.
-Now it's time to bake some bacon.
+So you have your rimmed baking sheet ready and your oven pre-heated to 400℉.
+Now it's time to bake some bacon strips.
 Depending on the thickness of the bacon, baking bacon can take 12 - 20 minutes to cook to your desired crispiness.
+This big batch way of cooking oven baked bacon is great for brunches that require a lot of bacon.

 Seem to have a bit of leftover bacon after serving brunch to your friends?
 Baked bacon can stay fresh for up to one week refrigerated in a container.
 Use it for BLT sandwiches, adding a savory note to plates of pasta, and snacking.
 There are a ton of bacon recipes on the web, so it won't be hard to use up leftover baked bacon.